Online public comment portal for hemp task force open until Friday

 While there was no public comment at Tuesday’s meeting, an online portal to submit comments will be open until 5 p.m. on Friday.
 The task force, stemming from the state’s adopted budget, will then draft a report with recommendations to send to legislators by Nov.
 15.

-At Tuesday’s meeting Christopher Holstege, director of the Blue Ridge Poison Center, gave a presentation on case studies where children were treated at the center for consuming THC products.
+At Tuesday’s meeting, Christopher Holstege, director of Blue Ridge Poison Center, gave a presentation on case studies in which children were treated at the center for consuming THC products.

 Miyares joins 22 other attorneys general in bipartisan letter to Congress regarding copycat THC products.